 Statement from Andrews Memorial Hospital Limited

-There have been recent reports in the media about a patient who initially presented to the Andrews Memorial Hospital (AMH) with symptoms of and who, while admitted to the hospital, started to show symptoms of the COVID-19 virus.
+There have been recent reports in the media about a patient who initially presented to the Andrews Memorial Hospital (AMH) with symptoms of labour and who, while admitted to the hospital, started to show symptoms of the COVID-19 virus.

 AMH understands that the patient, who was subsequently transferred to another hospital, died after giving birth to her child.
 AMH wishes to express our deepest sympathies to the patient’s family and friends and wishes the best for the health of the newborn.

 We respect the family’s privacy during this difficult time and will only give a brief statement to clarify the role of AMH which is being debated in the media.

 On Thursday, April 23, 2020, AMH admitted a maternity patient from one of our Obstetricians with practicing/admitting privileges, to deliver her baby.
 The patient began to show symptoms of the COVID-19 virus including cough, fever and shortness of breath and concerns were raised about: